RetroPie/RetroPie-Docs/docs/Neo-Geo.md

  JxAyy : Joystick number x Axe yy (use a lowercase 'a' if you need to invert the axis) JxHyy : Joystick number x Hat yy

- by the way, you can define a button multiple time, for example A=J0B0,A=K123,etc..
+ you can define a button multiple time, for example A=J0B0,A=K123,etc..
 ```

 ### PiFBA Controls